-- a) At the point where the dismount occurred if the unicycle falls back down the course toward the start. - b) Where the unicycle and/or rider come to a stop after dismounting.
-Excessive running/walking/stumbling after a dismount may be grounds for a penalty at the discretion of race of the Referee. - c) Riders may also choose to back up (toward the start line) from one of those spots to remount, if they prefer the terrain there.
+- At the point where the dismount occurred if the unicycle falls back down the course toward the start. - Where the unicycle and/or rider come to a stop after dismounting.
+Excessive running/walking/stumbling after a dismount may be grounds for a penalty at the discretion of race of the Referee. - Riders may also choose to back up (toward the start line) from one of those spots to remount, if they prefer the terrain there.

-2.20.5 Downhill Race
+2.21.5 Downhill Race

 A Downhill MUni race is a test of speed and ability to handle terrain.
 Courses must be primarily downhill but may include flat or uphill sections.
 Recommended course length is 2.5km, or 1km at a minimum, depending on available terrain, trails and schedule time.
-Riders should be run in heat sizes that allow passing on the course, and do not bottleneck at the beginning.
+Riders should race one at a time, released at regular time intervals.
+If the schedule has a small time window for the race, riders should be run in heat sizes that allow passing on the course, and do not bottleneck at the beginning.

-2.20.5.1 Dismounted Riders, Downhill
+2.21.5.1 Dismounted Riders, Downhill